HamzaBakaran/ibu-devops-engineering-onaws-cloud-group-1/README.md

 ## Infrastructure Components
 ### VPC and Subnets
 The Virtual Private Cloud (VPC) is configured with a CIDR block of 10.0.0.0/16.
-It includes public and private subnets spread across multiple Availability Zones.
+It includes two public and two private subnets spread across two Availability Zones(us-east-1a and us-east-1b).
 The subnets are designed as follows:

-Public Subnets: Located in the public network and associated with the internet gateway.
+Public Subnets: (Public subnet 1 10.0.0.0/24 us-east-1a) and (Public subnet 2 10.0.1.0/24 us-east-1b)  Located in the public network and associated with the internet gateway.
 These subnets host the EC2 instances and load balancer.
-Private Subnets: Isolated from the internet and used for the RDS database.
+Private Subnets: (Private subnet 1 10.0.2.0/23 us-east-1a) and (Private subnet 2 10.0.4.0/23 us-east-1b) Isolated from the internet and used for the RDS database.
 These subnets provide an extra layer of security.

 ### Route Tables
 The route tables define the routing rules for the VPC's subnets.
 The public subnets have a route to the internet gateway (0.0.0.0/0), allowing outgoing traffic to the internet.
-The private subnets have routes to the RDS database subnet and local routes for internal communication.
+The private subnets have routes to the NAT Gateway and local routes for internal communication.

 ### Security Groups
 Security groups are used to control inbound and outbound traffic to the EC2 instances and RDS database.
 The following security groups are configured:

-* Web Server Security Group: Allows inbound traffic on port 80 (HTTP) and 443 (HTTPS) from the load balancer and restricts outbound traffic to necessary services.
+* Web Server Security Group: Allows inbound traffic on port 80 (HTTP)  from the load balancer and restricts outbound traffic to necessary services.
 * Database Security Group: Permits inbound traffic only from the web server security group on the database port (e.g., 3306 for MySQL) and restricts outbound traffic to the necessary database services.

 ### EC2 Instance and Auto Scaling